Sara Underwood Goes ‘Super Good’ In A Thong Bikini, Instagram Goes Wild

 “The virgins at NASA,” one fan wrote with a string of alien emoji.

-“Yaaaaaaas!!!!” saw another fan go a bit crazy.
+“Yaaaaaaas!!!!” saw another fan who went a bit crazy.

 “This woman is a goddess,” one user stated with two alien emoji.

-Sara’s post quickly found its comments section filled with excited-sounding responses – fans definitely seemed to be digging this update, with the number of likes appearing to reflect its popularity in very little time: over 11,000 were clocked in the space of 30 minutes.
+Sara’s post quickly found its comments section filled with excited-sounding responses.
+Fans definitely seemed to be digging this update, with the number of likes appearing to reflect its popularity in very little time since more than 11,000 were clocked in the space of 30 minutes.

 “I love you,” one fan gushed.

-Sara’s post today couldn’t have been more unusual – especially given the star’s recent posts.
-This month has seen Sara rock her sexy and summery outfits, lingerie, or swimwear in those lush forest or parched desert settings, with many posts seeing Sara act as an influencer.
-Today came with no mention of the Fashion Nova brand that Sara acts as an ambassador for.
-Rather, it seemed to show Sara embarking on a new phase of her career.
+Sara’s Sunday post couldn’t have been more unusual, especially given the star’s recent posts.
+This month, Sara rocked her sexy and summery outfits, lingerie, or swimwear in lush forests or parched desert settings, with many posts seeing Sara act as an influencer.
+Today came with no mention of the Fashion Nova brand for which Sara acts as an ambassador.
+Rather, the upload seemed to show Sara embarking on a new phase of her career.

 Sara recently made The Inquisitr‘s headlines for traveling to Utah.
-Given that “space” was mentioned today, it could be interpreted that Sara has, indeed, traveled pretty far today.
+Given that “space” was mentioned, Sara has, indeed, traveled pretty far if the interpretation was literal.

 Fans wishing to see more of Sara should follow her Instagram.